How to use an Astrological Calendar and Gardening By The Moon (Updated 2026)

 🍂Not a good time to plant.

-Weeding and pest control can be done now in a barren sign for best results
+Weeding and pest control can be done now in a barren sign for the best results.

 Other Features to look out for.

-Void Moon - On the 4th, 9th 16th 27th Nov.
-This is shown just inside the main circle.
+Void Moon – There are no void moons during this moon cycle.
+Void moons are shown just inside the main circle.
 Where the dates are, there is a small grey box.
-These are known as a Void Moons.

 A Void moon means that the moon is not making any key angles to any of the planets.
 This is not a good time to make any decisions or important purchases.

-In the section of the calendar shown above, the next mercury retrograde starts on the 14th of December The next Mercury retrograde starts on the 29th of December and runs through into January 2024.
+In the section of the calendar shown above, the next Mercury retrograde starts on the 10th of November and runs through to the 29th of November.